First principle calculation of the effective Zeeman's couplings in topological materials: First principle calculations

 \subsubsection{Bi \textsubscript{2}Se \textsubscript{3}}

 The second system we study is $\mathrm{Bi_{2}Se_{3}}$ with the space group $R\bar{3}m$, which has been a famous material in the past few years as the first large gap three dimensional $\mathbb{Z}_{2}$ topological insulator \cite{zhang_Bi2Se3,xueqk_Bi2Se3}.
 Besides its non-trivial topology, $\mathrm{Bi_{2}Se_{3}}$ also has non-trivial large g factors in its conduction bands, which are doublely degenerate and form the irreducible representation (IR) $E_{\frac{1}{2}u}$ of the little group $D_{3d}$ at $\Gamma$ \cite{gfactor_Bi2Se3}.
-Taking the gauge in which the bases transform as $|P\frac{1}{2}\rangle$ and $|P\bar{\frac{1}{2}}\rangle$ (see Ref. [\onlinecite{altmann_point-group}]), we find that due to the symmetry constraints the effective mass and g factor tensor have very consice forms: $m_{xx}=m_{yy}=m_{\perp}$, $m_{zz}=m_{\parallel}$, $g_{xx}=g_{yy}=g_{\perp}$, $g_{zz}=g_{\parallel}$, and all the other components are zero.
-Results comparable with experimental data is got, as shown in table (\ref{tab:2b}), which again shows that the experimental values lie between the LDA/GGA and mBJ values.
-An interesting observation is that the mBJ gap here is smaller than the LDA/GGA gap, which is different with the tendency in bismuth, because of the band inversion.
+Taking the gauge in which the bases transform as $|P\frac{1}{2}\rangle$ and $|P\bar{\frac{1}{2}}\rangle$ (see Ref. [\onlinecite{altmann_point-group}]), we find that due to the symmetry constraints the effective mass and g factor tensor have very concise forms: $m_{xx}=m_{yy}=m_{\perp}$, $m_{zz}=m_{\parallel}$, $g_{xx}=g_{yy}=g_{\perp}$, $g_{zz}=g_{\parallel}$, and all the other components are zero.
+Results comparable with experimental data are obtained, as shown in table (\ref{tab:2b}), which again shows that the experimental values lie between the LDA/GGA and mBJ values.
+An interesting observation is that the mBJ gap here is smaller than the LDA/GGA gap, which is different with the tendency in bismuth, because of the band inversion nature in its band structure.